kuronneko/kuro2et/README.md

 # Kuro2EncrypterTool
-Simple algorithm to encrypt text, base on the hexadecimal system.
-This console app works like Password Manager using the kuro algorithm to encrypt text and store it on a database.
+Simple algorithm for encrypting text, based on the hexadecimal system.
+This console application works as a password manager using the kuro algorithm to encrypt text and store it in a database.

 * Algorithm written from scratch using raw JAVA
 * MySQL Database